 In the screenshot below, you can see that ClassHook highlights that profanity is present at 5 seconds into the clip.
 With Profanity Skipping enabled, once the clip hits the 5 second mark, it will automatically skip to 6 seconds so that you will not hear the swear.
 Try it out yourself.

 Profanity Skipping is available on all of the clips on ClassHook’s website.
 The team still recommends that you skim through any clips that you plan to show to your students so they will not be exposed to any unintentional inappropriate language.

 Using Videos in the Classroom

 Using videos in the classroom can help kick off a lesson.
 Not only is it a way to bring the class together as you prepare to introduce a new learning experience for students, it can provide relevancy to a topic that might not feel important to students.
 Multimedia resources help level the playing field for students who might have different life experiences than their peers.
-When curated thoughtfully and with purpose, videos in the classroom can provide context for students as they explore new concepts in any subject area.
+When curated thoughtfully and with purpose, videos in the classroom can provide context for students.
+This is true as they explore new concepts in any subject area.

 Sharing Videos with Students

 You might ask a student to watch a video before class so your time together is dedicated to discussion.
 This could be in addition to sharing short video clips as part of whole class instruction.
 You can share these videos clips through any LMS by posting the link.
 Then students can access it on their own device.
 This includes sharing a link to a ClassHook video in Google Classroom or Schoology.
 Alternatively, you might decide to share a video for students to watch by turning it into a QR code.
 They can scan the QR code with a mobile device.

 Head over to ClassHook’s website to check out their video library and the new feature that lets users skip profanity in videos!